Yearly Eye Health Exams

 The health of the rear portion of the inside of the eye, including the retina, the optic nerve, the macula, and the retinal blood vessels are all evaluated using the Optomap Retinal Exam or with dilating drops with hand held lenses, or sometimes both.
 The Optomap takes a 200 degree panoramic digital laser scan of the internal eye in 1/4 second without dilation.
 In addition to the digital perspective it offers, the Optomap provides a powerful tool for comparison of retinal structure changes over the years – far better than old style hand written record notes.
 For these reasons, we highly recommend the Optomap for all of our patients for their eye exams each year.
 In this case, a digital picture truly has more value than a thousand words.

-If you have questions regarding any eye or vision conditions diagnosed, or treatment recommended, don’t hesitate to ask Dr. Currence.
-He is glad to help you to understand the status of your eyes and vision.
+If you have questions regarding any eye or vision conditions diagnosed, or treatment recommended, don’t hesitate to ask.
+We are glad to help you to understand the status of your eyes and vision.